 For continuing international students, usually Trimester 3 is not a compulsory study period unless it is compulsory requirement of your course structure therefore you are not required to apply for an intermission.
 However, if Trimester 3 is compulsory in your course structure or you have commenced your course in Trimester 3, this becomes a compulsory trimester for you therefore you are required to apply for an intermission.

 Your intermission will only be approved if there are compassionate and compelling circumstances, beyond your control.
-If you want to apply for intermission, you will have to discuss your request with a Course Adviser at Student Central for further information.
+If you want to apply for intermission, you should discuss your request with a Student Adviser at Student Central for further information.

 I am not on a Student visa but on a different type of temporary resident visa, can I reduce my study load?